-When coverage ends Long-Term Disability coverage will end on July 1 coincident with or next following the date the employee attains age 65 or on the day your retire, whichever is earlier.
+When coverage ends Long-Term Disability coverage will end on July 1 coincident with or next following the date the employee attains age 65 or the day you retire, whichever is earlier.
 Coverage may also end on an earlier date, as specified in General Information.